haddersbadders/edu-tel/posts/wondavr-virtual-exhibition.md

 You can move around the exhibition using the WASD keys to go forward-left-back-right respectively.
 There are a variety of media in the exhibition - images, text, videos and even a 3D model of a Pikachu!

-# First reflections
+# First reflections and improvements
 One aspect I wanted to improve on was the capability for students to collaborate right within WondaVR - something that didn't seem possible given the main editing interface of WondaVR doesn't allow this.
 It was suggested that I try letting students use the exhibition space as end-users but with multi-user mode enabled.
 This would allow students to treat the space as a "virtual meeting space" and add and arrange media within it, together.
-I tried this and discovered a few caveats:
+I tried this in a recent session with a new cohort of students and discovered a few caveats:

 - media can't be uploaded.
 Media needs to be pre-uploaded in editing mode beforehand, then students are able to add and move media around
 - Media can be moved around the space, but can't be "snapped" to the wall - this is a feature of edit mode